koschaos/koschaos.github.io/pages/2025_recap.md

 Everything was looking good until the Air Canada flight attendants went on strike 🤦  After the fiasco with Air Canada two years ago on the return flight from Florida, we didn't want to fly with them again, but their arrival times lined up better with my sister's arrival from Ireland, so we said "what the heck".
 In the days leading up to it, we paid closer attention to the news and, sure enough, they gave their 72 hour notice on the Wednesday before our Saturday morning flight.
 Well, f%@&! 😡

 We knew there would be few other flights available so our only options were to cancel (which wasn't fair on my sister) or to drive.
-In anticipation of driving, Susan suggested to get the car serviced in advance.
+In anticipation of driving, Susan suggested to get the car serviced.
 Wouldn't you know it, the brakes needed a full service!
-In fairness, the kilometers were at that point where it really did need to be done, and, given that we were facing a round-trip of about 4,000 km ... it was probably a good idea to get the brakes serviced!
-Still, it just sucked to have a very hefty bill before our trip ... a trip where we'd have to spend on some extra hotels for the journey, etc.
+In fairness, the kilometers on the car were at that point where it is supposed to be done anyway but still, it just sucked to have a very hefty bill before our trip ... a trip where we'd have to spend on some extra hotels for the journey, etc.

-The road trip wasn't bad really.
+The road trip wasn't bad, really.
 We split it into two days on the way there and three days on the way back, and it was very straight-forward.
 The road surface was mostly good, except for a section of the highway in Quebec.
 Plenty of batteries to power phones, movies loaded on to an iPad, and Susan and I listened to a bunch of episodes of the SmartLess podcast (mindless entertainment!).

 In Halifax, we did a bunch of museums, got to see the Bluenose II in Lunenberg, went to see the ubiquitous Peggy's Cove lighthouse, and ate some ridiculously delicious seafood chowder in Mahone Bay!
 The weather was also very nice.
 I was amazed at the amount of construction - buildings, neighbourhoods, highways - around the city since we had last been there.
 It seems like a city expanding in a hurry.

 ### Reading 📖

 If there's a theme to the books I've read/listened to in 2025, it's *history*.
-I've gone through 34 non-fiction books this past year (not quite - there's one I didn't finish!), with several from the same few authors:
+I've gone through 33 non-fiction books this past year (not quite - there's one I didn't finish!), with several from the same few authors:

 - David McCullough (5): The Wright Brothers, The Path Between the Seas, Truman, John Adams, History Matters
 - Walter Isaacson (5): The Code Breaker, Leonardo da Vinci, Kissinger, Benjamin Franklin, Einstein